fabiosperotto/agentdevlaw/README.md

 - The default search method (zero or 0) set the engine to search legislations from the agents' actions.
 The search method can be changed in config.properties file in runtime.
 - The search method 1 combines the agent action with the Legislation instance comments annotation.
 In this case, use the cosine distance for a better text similarity approach.
 The search method can be changed in config.properties file in runtime.

+## Legal Ontology
+The necessary legal ontology referenced by this system is in /ontologies/agentdevlaw_english_base.owl.
+The file was edited using the [Protégé](https://protege.stanford.edu/) desktop version (5.2.0).

 ### Development Installation